rootCircle/blog/docs/project/bgit_internals.md

 fn try_fix(&self) -> Result<bool, Box<BGitError>>
 ```

+The complete list of approved rules is available in the [docs](https://github.com/rootCircle/bgit/tree/main/docs/rules).

 ### Events and Hooks: The Action Core

 Once the rules are satisfied, the action begins.
 The **`event`** is the final, smallest unit of work that makes the direct call to the `git2-rs` library.